 Community services workers provide welfare and social assistance support.
 They work in areas like counselling, rehabilitation, or housing support, or services to families, children and youth, or refugees.

-Common hazards and risks in community support services
+Common hazards and risks

 - lifting, carrying, pushing and pulling objects